Dentosophie,

 Therapy

 The therapy consists of osteopathic treatment at regular intervals, supported by the use of a night splint.
-This appliance corrects the position of the tongue, dentition and temporomandibular joints to their physiological position, enabling the mouth to regain its functional characteristics.
+This device corrects the position of the tongue, teeth and temporomandibular joints to their physiological position, so that the mouth can regain its functional characteristics.
 Active exercises are taught for conscious correction.

-This therapy enables the mouth, jaw and skull to release tension from an early age or as an adult.
-This corrects the position of the teeth, the stress and the lack of oxygen from which 70% of adults suffer.
-A well-oxygenated brain produces more endorphins, which enable better relaxation.
-This therapy leads to recovery and a state of well-being of the brain and the entire body.
+This therapy enables the mouth, jaw and skull to free themselves of tension, both in childhood and adulthood.
+This corrects the position of teeth, stress and the lack of oxygen from which 70% of adults suffer.
+A well-oxygenated brain produces more endorphins, leading to greater relaxation.
+This therapy leads to rest and a state of well-being for the brain and the whole body.